The Terwilliger algebra of the doubled Odd graph: Preliminaries

 For $0\leq i\leq D$, let the diagonal matrix $E^*_i:=E^*_i(x)\in {\rm{Mat}}_{Y}(\mathbb{C})$ denote the $i$-th {\it{dual idempotent}} of $\Gamma$: the $(y,y)$-entry of $E^*_i$ is $1$ if $\partial(x,y)=i$ and $0$ otherwise.
-It is known that $E^*_0, E^*_1, \ldots, E^*_D$ span a commutative subalgebra $M^*:=M^*(x)$ of ${\rm{Mat}}_{Y}(\mathbb{C})$ and $M^*$ is called the {\it{dual Bose-Mesner algebra}} of $\Gamma$ with respect to $x$ (\cite[p.
-378]{p2}).
+It is known that $E^*_0, E^*_1, \ldots, E^*_D$ span a commutative subalgebra $M^*:=M^*(x)$ of ${\rm{Mat}}_{Y}(\mathbb{C})$ and $M^*$ is called the {\it{dual Bose-Mesner algebra}} of $\Gamma$ with respect to $x$.

 Let $T:=T(x)$ denote the subalgebra of ${\rm{Mat}}_{Y}(\mathbb{C})$ generated by $M$ and $M^*$.
-The subalgebra $T$ is called the {\it Terwilliger} (or {\it subconstituent}) {\it algebra} of $\Gamma$ with respect to $x$.
+The algebra $T$ is called the {\it Terwilliger} (or {\it subconstituent}) {\it algebra} of $\Gamma$ with respect to $x$.
 This algebra is a finite-dimensional, semisimple $\mathbb{C}$-algebra and is non-commutative in general (\cite{p2}).

 By a $T$-{\it{module}}, we mean a subspace $W$ of $V$ such that $BW\subseteq W$ for all $B\in T$.
 Let $W,W'$ denote $T$-modules.
-Then $W,W'$ are said to be $T$-{\it{isomorphic}} ({\it{isomorphic}} for short) whenever there exists an isomorphism of vector spaces $\phi$: $W\rightarrow W'$ such that $(B\phi- \phi B)W=0$\ \ \text{for all $B\in T$}.
+Then $W,W'$ are said to be $T$-{\it{isomorphic}} ({\it{isomorphic}} for short) whenever there exists an isomorphism of vector spaces $\phi$: $W\rightarrow W'$ such that

 A $T$-module $W$ is said to be $irreducible$ whenever $W\neq 0$ and $W$ contains no $T$-modules other than $0$ and $W$.
 We remark that any two non-isomorphic irreducible $T$-modules are orthogonal.
-Furthermore, every nonzero $T$-module is an orthogonal direct sum of irreducible $T$-modules.
-In particular, the standard module $V$ is also an orthogonal direct sum of irreducible $T$-modules.
+Furthermore, every nonzero $T$-module is an orthogonal direct sum of irreducible $T$-modules; in particular, the standard module $V$ is also an orthogonal direct sum of irreducible $T$-modules.

 Let $W$ be an irreducible $T$-module.
 By the {\it multiplicity} with which $W$ appears in $V$, we mean the number of irreducible $T$-modules in the above sum which are isomorphic to $W$.
 The {\it{diameter}} (resp. {\it{dual diameter}}) of $W$ is defined as $|\{i\mid0\leq i\leq D, E_i^*W\neq 0\}|-1$ (resp. $|\{i\mid 0\leq i\leq D, E_iW\neq 0\}|-1$). $W$ is said to be {\it{thin}} (resp. {\it{dual thin}}) whenever $\dim(E^*_iW)\leq 1$ (resp. $\dim(E_iW)\leq 1$) for all $0\leq i\leq D$.
 Note that $W$ is thin (resp. dual thin) if and only if the diameter (resp. dual diameter) of $W$ is equal to dim$(W)-1$.
 By the {\it{endpoint}} of $W$, we mean $\min \{i\mid 0\leq i\leq D, E^*_iW\neq 0\}$.
 Next, we suppose $\Gamma$ is $Q$-polynomial with respect to the given ordering $\{E_i\}^D_{i=0}$.
 By the {\it{dual endpoint}} of $W$, we mean $\min\{i\mid 0\leq i\leq D, E_iW\neq 0\}$).
 It is known that $W$ is thin if and only if $W$ is dual thin.